kevinc13/video-occlusion-annotation-tool/README.md

 See the `settings.py` file for more configuration options (you can easily add/customize options to your desire)

 ## Development
-During development, open two terminal sessions and start the Webpack dev server (http://localhost:8080) in one session and run the Django dev server (http://localhost:8000) in the other.
+During development, open two terminal sessions and start the Webpack dev server (on port 8080) in one session and run the Django dev server (on port 8000) in the other.

 `$ npm run serve`

 `$ python manage.py runserver`

+Go to http://localhost:8000/app to see the Vue SPA, and http://localhost:8000/api/hello to see the included hello world API endpoint.

 ## Production
 To deploy the application for production, run the following commands: